neurofuzzy/three-plotter-renderer/README.md

 ## Model types

 The renderer works best with CSG models.
-It _does not_ support intersecting triangles.
-Also, avoid stretched-depth triangles, and use multiple height/width/depth segments to get your triangles as square as possible to preent depth-fighting.
+It _does not_ support intersecting faces (touching is fine).
+Also, avoid stretched faces, and use multiple height/width/depth segments to get your faces as square as possible to prevent depth-fighting.

 ## Adjusting hatching